How Professional Lighting Reveals Paintings, Protects Value, and Drives Sales?

 Poor lighting flattens this complexity.
 It hides texture, distorts colour, and introduces glare that disrupts viewing.

-Professional gallery lights for paintings are designed to respect these characteristics rather than overpower them.
+Professional lighting for paintings in galleries are designed to respect these characteristics rather than overpower them.

 The painting viewing experience